redislabs-training/ru201/README.md

 # Redis University RU201, RediSearch

+## Course Retired

+**This course has been retired, and replaced with RU203, Querying, Indexing, and Full-Text Search.
+[Sign up for RU203](https://university.redislabs.com/courses/ru203/).**

+---

 ## Introduction

 This repo contains the sample data and Node.js load script for RU201, [RediSearch](https://university.redislabs.com/courses/ru201/) at [Redis University](https://university.redislabs.com/).